zzjrabbit/marlin/book/verilog/dynamic.md

 You can use `create_dyn_model` again with different ports.
 Of course, if you use the same ports, the model will just be loaded from the cache.

+You need to bring the `AsDynamicVerilatedModel` trait into scope to use any methods on a dynamic model.